pasampat/resume_keyword_matcher/README.md

 - **Match Summary Table:**
   Match percentage, number of matched keywords, and missing keywords for each resume.
 - **Top Gaps Across Resumes**
-  Expandable lists for each resume, sorted by keyword frequency in the job description.
 - **Keyword Frequency Matrix:**
   Side‑by‑side table showing how many times each job keyword appears in every resume.